MichaelPatzer/ReCrystal/README.md

 ✅ **Extended structural dimension**
 The restriction to max.
 30 atoms in the asymmetric unit has been lifted.

-Now also suitable for larger molecules, organometallic clusters and supramolecular systems.
+Now also suitable for larger molecules and supramolecular systems.

 ✅ **Optimized refinement cycle**
 Improved iteration process: